Svendsen92/Time-of-Flight_Vision_System/README.md

 ### *Objective*
 The objective of this project is to estimate products' orientation and dimensions using a time-of-flight (ToF) camera.
 The project is made as a Robotics Engineering Bachelor project, in collaboration with a warehouse logistics company.
-The company has a solution that already performs this task, but since it is quit expensive and a closed second part system they would like to explore the possibility of using a ToF camera instead since its cheaper and they can customize the software themselve.
+The company has a solution that already performs this task, but since it is quit expensive and a closed second vendor system they would like to explore the possibility of using a ToF camera instead since its cheaper and they can customize the software themselve.

 ### *How to get it running*
 The camera used for this project is a ifm electronics O3D303 (https://www.ifm.com/gb/en/product/O3D303) and ifm provides a developer C++ library which is used in this project.
 This means that there are some step to be completed in order to be able to run the application in this repository.